sargikk/django-whatever/README.rst

 Unobtrusive test models creation for django
 ===========================================

-django-whatever is a friendly fork of ``django-any`` package originally by Mikhail Podgurskiy (kmmbvnr) The purpose of the fork is to fix most annoying bugs and add `some features <http://django-whatever.readthedocs.org/en/latest/changelog.html>`_
+django-whatever is a friendly fork of ``django-any`` package written by Mikhail Podgurskiy (kmmbvnr) The purpose of the fork is to fix most annoying bugs and add `some features <http://django-whatever.readthedocs.org/en/latest/changelog.html>`_
 To remain compatible with original package ``django-whatever`` retains same namespace: ``django_any``.